mindee/react-mindee-js/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the following [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [contact@mindee.co](mailto:contact@mindee.co).
+Please report unacceptable behavior to [contact@mindee.com](mailto:contact@mindee.com).

 ## How Can I Contribute